46 ton correctly sorted waste in Alta

 Process

-To increase the sorting rate, which is often hindered by complexity, we gathered insights from users and other stations.
-Based on this, we tested a package of initiatives that improved communication, physical design, and service.
+To increase correctly sorted waste, we gathered insights from users and similar stations in other areas.
+Based on this, we tested a combination of interventions that improved communication, physical design, and service.
 The measures included new, clear signs following the national standard, a more intuitive station layout that prevents incorrect disposal in residual waste, as well as increased customer guidance and a separate reception point for hazardous waste.

 Results

-The results showed a 46-ton reduction in residual waste during the experiment period, which corresponds to approximately 282.000 NOK in cost savings for Vefas over 6 months.
+Residual waste was reduced with 46-ton during the experiment period, which corresponds to approximately 282.000 NOK in cost savings for Vefas over 6 months.
 In addition, customer satisfaction increased, and feedback particularly highlighted the new signs and personal guidance as crucial success factors.

 "I think the signs are absolutely brilliant.
-That they say 'yes please' and 'no thank you' - and that it tells us where to throw the items on the 'no thank you' list."
+I love that they say 'yes please' and 'no thank you,' and that they also tell us where to dispose of the items on the 'no thank you' list."

 Customer